Schatzie has bachelor's degrees in animal science and English and a master's in education.

-Because caffeine is a substance used by the young and old in every country and on every continent its effects affect billions.
+Because caffeine is a substance used by the young and old in every country and on every continent, its effects affect billions.

-Then, we must consider how it relates specifically to us, at the many pathways it impacts in our bodies once we ingest it, and what these alterations may mean to our health and well-being.
+Then, we must consider how it relates specifically to us, the many pathways it impacts in our bodies once we ingest it, and what these alterations may mean to our health and well-being.

-For instance, it makes us more mentally alert; why?
+For instance, it makes us more mentally alert: Why?
 It makes us more physically energized; how?
 And what other aspects of our welfare are improved upon or jeopardized by these same changes?

 The debate is ongoing as to whether caffeine is good or bad.
 It has been linked to and associated with several different things, but often the details of this association are left blank or explained ambiguously.